tock/libtock-c/doc/compilation.md

 The `Makefile.setup` file should have rules to download the source for the library.

+If a library includes a `Makefile.version` with a `<LIBRARY_NAME>_SENTINEL_FILE` variable set, that file will be used to determine if the library needs to be rebuilt.

 **Example:** the `u8g2` library uses this.

 ### Pre-built libraries